ArieSeirack/DHVT/README.md

 | --- | --- | --- | --- | --- | --- |
 | DHVT-T | 6.2 | 1.4 | 77.6 | 93.4 | (Wait-for-release) |
 | DHVT-S | 23.8 | 5.1 | 82.3 | 96.0 | (Wait-for-release) |

+## Future Work

+1. Release the pretrained models on ImageNet-1k.
+(Coming in mid-December)

+2. Recombine the code structure and split the large scripts in `vision_transformer.py` into multiple smaller ones.

+3. Improve the method to _DHVTv2_, which is a hierarchical structure and with lower computational costs and higher performance

 ## License
 This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.